fyxnl/RSR/README.md

-# Towards Cross-scene Image Dehazing via Multi-domain Data Generation and Adaptation
+# Towards Real-World Scene Recovery: Benchmark and Method

 This is the official PyTorch implementation of CID
 ## Abstract: